Saturday’s high school roundup: York shuts out Oak Hill in football opener

 BOYS’ SOCCER

-FALMOUTH 1, SANFORD 0: Macklin Williams’ first-half goal was enough for the Yachtsman (2-0) to beat the Spartans (0-2) at Sanford.
+FALMOUTH 1, SANFORD 0: Macklin Williams’ first-half goal was enough for the Yachtsmen (2-0) to beat the Spartans (0-2) at Sanford.

 Jalen Angers made 26 saves for Sanford.
 Jackson Quinn recorded the shutout with four saves.